Common dolphin: Physical characteristics

 Common dolphin are medium-sized dolphins; adults range between 1.9 and 2.5 m long, and can weigh between 80–235 kg, although the range between 80–150 kg is more common.
 Males are generally longer and heavier.
-The color pattern on the body is unusual.
-The back is dark and the belly is white, while on each side is an hourglass pattern colored light grey, yellow, or gold in front and dirty grey in back.
+The dolphin's coloration is unusual, with a dark back and white belly (countershading), while on each side is an hourglass pattern colored light grey, yellow, or gold in front and dirty grey in back.
 They have long, thin rostra with up to 50–60 small, sharp, interlocking teeth on each side of each jaw.